bek0s/gbkfit-legacy/README.md

 `tol`, `ztol`, `logzero`, `maxiter`.

 For more details as to what each option does see MPFIT's and MultiNest's documentation.
-For the parameters that are not present in the configuration GBKFIT will use default values.
+For the parameters that are not present in the configuration, GBKFIT will use default values.
+If any of the supplied options do not belong to the selected fitter, they will be ignored.

 Here is an example:
 ```json